solacol/offsec-tex-exam-templates/README.md

 - Clean up packages
 - Make it more professional ^^
 - Some more error checks
+- Add OSTH exam
-- Adjust template to fit new PWK'23
+- Adjust OSCP to fit OSCP+ exam
 - Scaling for tables and listings